1. Please check your government’s travel advice for the places you are visiting.

 Our trips subscribe to the health and safety legislation of the destination.
 In some parts of the world the law concerning seatbelts differs to the UK.

 As principal, we accept responsibility for all ingredients of a trip, except those in which the principle of force majeure prevails.
 Our obligations and responsibilities are also limited where international conventions apply in respect of air, sea or rail carriers, including the Warsaw Convention and its various updates.

+For payments for trips which do not include a flight from/to the UK.
 We are a member of ABTA – The Travel Association (membership number Y6050).
 We provide full financial protection for our package holidays by way of a bond held by ABTA.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
-We can also offer you ABTA’s scheme for the resolution of disputes which is approved by the Chartered Trading Standards Institute.
+We can also offer you ABTA’s scheme for the resolution of disputes, which is approved by the Chartered Trading Standards Institute.
 If we cannot resolve your complaint, please visit www.abta.com to use their simple procedure.
-Further information on the Code and ABTA’s assistance in resolving disputes can also be found on their website.
+Further information on the Code of Conduct and ABTA’s assistance in resolving disputes can also be found on their website.
 You can also access the European Commission Online Dispute Resolution (ODR) platform online.
 This platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.